thor2002ro/unraid_kernel/Documentation/admin-guide/cgroup-v2.rst

 		killed by any kind of OOM killer.

           oom_group_kill
-                The number of times all tasks in the cgroup were killed due to memory.oom.group.
+                The number of times a group OOM has occurred.

   memory.events.local
 	Similar to memory.events but the fields in the file are local